sustainability-zhaw/sustainability-dashboard/doc/graphql_in_js.md

 # JSON Notation for Graphql

+This file provides a reference to the [GQL Module](../site/js/gql.mjs).
+While the module exports three functions, its primary interface is the function `json_to_gql()`.
+The function accepts a JSON object as input and tries to render it as a graphql Query for Dgraph.

-Because compiling GraphQL in code is hard, a JSON inspired notation is preferred.
+Because compiling GraphQL in code is hard, a JSON notation is preferred, because JavaScript Objects can be easily created and manipulated in code.

 This is also important to avoid code injection attacks.